VOLUME 9, ISSUE 45

 Charles Heintz Ranch, owned and farmed by Charles E. Heintz, is located on the second ridge in from the Pacific Ocean at 900 ft. elevation.
 The Heintz family has farmed the same coastal ridgeline in western Sonoma County for 100 years and Charles is the third generation farmer of Heintz Ranch.

 Since the vineyard is a few miles from the Pacific Ocean, it offers early bud break, moderate summer days and the "Indian summer" that makes October the typical month of harvest.
 Soil type is Goldridge sandy loam.
-Total vineyard size is 55 acres: 25 acres of Chardonnay (Clone 4) planted in 1982, 20 acres of Pinot Noir (Pommard 4, 113, 115, Swan, Beringer) planted in 1996 and 5 acres of Syrah (clones 174, 470 and a field select) planted in 2002.
+Total vineyard size is 55 acres: 25 acres of Chardonnay (Clone 4) planted in 1982, 20 acres of Pinot Noir (Pommard 4, 113, 115, Swan, Beringer) planted in 1996, 3 acres of Swan selection Pinot Noir planted in 2000-2001, and 2 acres of Syrah (clones 174, 470 and a field selection from Jean-Louis Chave) planted in 2002.

 Grapes have been sold to Ceritas, DeLoach, DuMol, Freeman, Flowers, L'Angevin, Landmark, LIOCO, Littorai, Migration/Duckhorn, Moone-Tsai, Pierson Meyer, Porter-Bass, Rare Cat, Salinia, Suacci-Carciere, Von Holt, Williams Selyem, and Baton Wines.

 The wines are extremely limited in quantity and sold through a mailing list.
 877-874-3852.
 Personal winery visits are available by advanced appointment.

 Adventures Along the Pinot Trail, Part 3 (6.34 7/30/2007)